aws/universal-test-runner/README.md

 APIs and won't necessarily follow semver.
 You should avoid depending on them directly.

+## 🏰 Architecture

+universal-test-runner is a "Test Execution Protocol-aware" runner that uses an adapter model to provide support for test frameworks.
+The runner itself is not aware of any frameworks, but delegates to the appropriate adapter in order to execute tests for a specific framework.
+For more details on the architecture, see the following documentation:
+* [RFC 1](./protocol/rfcs/0001/README.md) for an explanation of the Test Execution Protocol
+* universal-test-runner [architecture documentation](./docs/architecture.md), for a description of the runner, the adapters, and how they interact

 ## 🔋 Custom adapters

 It's possible to write custom adapters and pass them to universal-test-runner,